Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 Great x 3 Grandfather: Richard "Fearless" Normandy I Duke Normandy

-Great x 4 Grandmother: Sprota Unknown
+Great x 4 Grandmother: Sprota

 Great x 2 Grandfather: Richard "Good" Normandy II Duke Normandy

-Great x 4 Grandfather: Unknown Unknown
+Great x 4 Grandfather: Unknown Dane

 Great x 3 Grandmother: Gunnora Countess Ponthieu